K4rlous/carlosrocha.github.io/README.md

 # Hi, I'm Carlos 👋🏻
 👨🏻‍🎓 Undergraduate student in **Systems Analysis and Development** at **[Gran Faculdade](https://faculdade.grancursosonline.com.br)**
-I am passionate about coding, learning new technologies, and building real applications.
+I am passionate about coding, learning new technologies, and building real applications, currently focused on learning more about Java, Spring Boot, MySQL, and Docker, but I also have basic knowledge of Python, HTML5, CSS3, JavaScript, and React.

 ---
 ## Languages 📝